KamalDGRT/Notes/PyAPI/README.md

     App1 and If I have a second application, this can application can have a separate database as well.
--   There might be some cases where you might need to have 2 databases for an appliction.
+-   There might be some cases where you might need to have 2 databases for an application.
 But those are specific cases.
 In this course, we will be just using one database for the application.

 ![Pg](https://i.imgur.com/r4IsHY4.png)